litewit/Machine-Learning-in-Python-Examples/forestfires/README.md

 In `classification.py` we have used simple classification

 In `classification-tpot.py` we have user python [tpot](https://epistasislab.github.io/tpot/) library.

+## Automated Machine Learning tool
+TPOT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.

 TPOT is built on top of several existing Python libraries, including:
 - NumPy